caikelun/libsvx/README.md

 ToDo
 ----
-* svx_crash: Dump registers value for ARM architecture.
-* svx_crash: Dump registers value for ARM64 architecture.
+* svx_crash: Dump registers value for ARM/ARM64 architecture.
 * More benchmarks.
 * More samples.
 * More documents.